Terms and conditions

-If within the cooling off period, You have moved into University accommodation or attend classes on Your Module or You withdraw or cancel the Contract outside of the cooling off period but before 22 June 2020, any refund will be subject to our Summer School Refund Policy and a deduction of a £150 administration fee.
+If within the cooling-off period, You have moved into University accommodation and/or attend classes on Your Module or You withdraw or cancel the Contract outside the Cooling-off Period but before 1 July 2024, any refund will be subject to our Summer School Refund Policy.

 4. Provision of Information and qualifications

-The Offer the University makes is subject to You satisfying the academic and language requirements for admission to the Summer School as set out at Entry Requirements on our website.
-It is Your responsibility to ensure that your level of English proficiency and Academic ability is at a suitable standard for Undergraduate Summer School Study.
+The Offer the University makes is subject to You satisfying the academic and language requirements for admission to the Summer School as set out at Entry requirements on Our Website.
+It is Your responsibility to ensure that your level of English proficiency and Academic ability is at a suitable standard for Summer School study.